cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 A malicious Client may attempt to hoard tokens across policy windows to bypass the rate limit.
-This is mitigated by the periodic Token Key and Issuer Origin Secret rotation discussed in {issuer-key-rotation}.
+This is mitigated by the periodic Token Key and Issuer Origin Secret rotation discussed in {{issuer-key-rotation}}.

 ### Malicious Attester